sourcevault/nutzen/readme.md

 It's one of the trade off of having hidden **mutability**, it's easy to avoid such "bugs" by restricting the use of the chainable functions for their stated purpose ( e.g don't use `.and` to edit variables, use `.edit` instead ).

-#### `hoplon.types.arp`
+#### `hoplon.types.known`

-Using `hoplon.types` as validators for `hoplon.gaurd` is quite common, it's why `hoplon.types.arg` was introduced.
+Using `hoplon.types` as validators for `hoplon.gaurd` is quite common, it's why `hoplon.types.known` was introduced as a namespace.

-however, `hoplon.types.arg` makes an argument type check, if you want to avoid the extra step knowing that the provided value is an argument you can use `hoplon.types.arp`, it inherits all the methods like `map` and `on`, but doen't do any type check.
+`hoplon.types.known.*` avoids making the **first** type check, but **does do** the subsequent type check.
+At first glance the namespace does not seem useful, but as it turns out, algebraic unit functions are really good at describing control flow logic - again use the right tool for the job 👀.

 ### `hoplon.guard`